From JUnit 4 to JUnit 5

 • we tried using tools like OpenRewrite, but it went out of memory on our code base…

-• but then the rest was done manually to make test pass (it was tedious)
+• the rest was then done manually to make tests pass (it was tedious)

-During the migration, I also decided to remove PowerMock, and upgrade our Mockito library to support for mocking static methods.
-We initially had trouble using PowerMock with JUnit 5, and as newer Mockito supports mocking statics, it was just simpler to upgrade.
+During the migration, I also decided to remove PowerMock and upgrade our Mockito library to support mocking static methods.
+We initially had trouble using PowerMock with JUnit 5, and as newer versions of Mockito support mocking statics, it was simpler to upgrade.

-Once the main initialization was done, and what could be automated applied, it was time for manual stuff.
+Once the main initialization was done, and what could be automated was applied, it was time for the manual work.

-A list of tests by import group was then created, and then a list of tasks from the import list.
-Other developers could then help migrate by taking tasks from that list, to parallelize the job.
+A list of tests by import group was created, and then a list of tasks from that import list.
+Other developers could then help with the migration by picking tasks from that list, to parallelize the work.

 Gotchas

-Below is a list of main problems that we faced during the migration.
-Nothing was really tricky, and it was more tedious that anything else.
+Below is a list of the main problems that we faced during the migration.
+Nothing was really tricky, and it was more tedious than anything else.
 We tried automating as much as possible.

-Once a problem was encountered, it was discussed on slack with the best way to fix it.
-Upon agreement, it was then put in a wiki page so that everybody could use it as a reference for future migration.
+Once a problem was encountered, it was discussed on Slack to find the best way to fix it.
+Upon agreement, it was added to a wiki page so that everybody could use it as a reference for the rest of the migration.

 Assertions